UrsaDK/JSONav/README.md

     As a result, this extension will only highlight valid JSON responses from `http` or `https` protocols which identify their content either via *Content-Type* header (eg: `application/json`) or via the filename extension (ie: `.json`).

-In short, JSONav is fast, minimalist, won't slow your system down, and if it isn't highlighting JSON content returned by a page then it is most likely that there is a problem with the endpoint!
+In short, JSONav is fast, minimalist, won't slow your system down, and if it isn't highlighting JSON content returned by a page then it is highly likely that there is a problem with the endpoint!

 How to Install
 --------------